 Are you new to the cello world?
 If so, you might be curious as to how much practice time is required to make improvement.
 Maybe you are an adult beginner and you need a strategy.
 If so, you can find that here.

-Well as a teacher I get asked the practice question a lot.
+As a teacher I get asked the practice question a lot.
 Before I answer it, let me give you a little perspective.
 Yesterday I was working on a new piece of music – it’s one I have wanted to play for a while.
-I was curious how long it would take for me to dissect this thing, because I was hoping to record it for my YouTube Channel.
-But, there were a few tricky sections to iron out, and I didn’t have a lot of patience in my back pocket.
+I was curious how long it would take for me to unravel this complex work because I was hoping to record it for my YouTube Channel.
+But, there were a few tricky sections to iron out, and I didn’t have a lot of patience.

 Next thing I knew, I was deep into superficial, “play-through” practice mode.
 Like all bad habits which sit just beneath the surface, I was schlepping along and not really working through the music the way I knew I should.
 After about 20 minutes of practice in which NOTHING improved, I changed my attitude and practiced the way I had painstakingly taught myself throughout the previous decade.
 Which gets us back to the original question, “How much time should I practice the cello?”
 (So you see, even seasoned professionals struggle with the whole issue of practice.)